Highlights

 Where to Watch Manon Lescaut (1914)

-Want to behold the glory that is 'Manon Lescaut' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Herbert Hall Winslow-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Eager to watch 'Manon Lescaut' without leaving the house?
+Discovering a streaming service to buy, rent, download, or view the Herbert Hall Winslow-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Manon Lescaut' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Manon Lescaut' right now, here are some particulars about the drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Manon Lescaut' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Manon Lescaut' right now, here are some finer points about the drama flick.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "Manon Lescaut is a 1914 American silent drama film directed by Herbert Hall Winslow and starring Lina Cavalieri, Lucien Muratore and Dorothy Arthur.
 It is an adaptation of the Abbé Prévost's novel Manon Lescaut (1731).
 It is now considered a lost film." .

 'Manon Lescaut' Release Dates